How Florida HB 803 Changes Building Permits

 Some of the main ways GovWell can support HB 803 compliance include:

-• Private provider workflow support: GovWell’s configurable review routing can separate private-provider submissions from standard review queues, helping departments manage the narrower review scope established under HB 803.
+- Private-provider workflow and registration management: GovWell’s configurable review routing can separate private-provider submissions from standard review queues and help departments manage provider registration records and documentation.

-HB 803 is one of the most significant changes to Florida’s building permit and inspection framework in more than a decade.
-While much of the public attention has focused on the new $7,500 residential permit exemption, the law also creates stricter permit review deadlines, expands private-provider authority, reduces local discretion in some review processes, and introduces new statewide permitting requirements that will continue rolling out through 2027.
+HB 803 represents a major update to Florida’s building permit and inspection framework.
+While much of the public attention has focused on the new $7,500 residential permit exemption, the law also creates stricter permit review deadlines, expands Florida’s private-provider framework, reduces local discretion in some review processes, and introduces new statewide permitting requirements that will continue rolling out through 2027.

-With many of the law's major provisions taking effect July 1, 2026, municipalities and counties may need to move quickly to evaluate workflows, notification processes, fee schedules, and intake procedures.
+With many of the law's major provisions taking effect July 1, 2026, municipalities and counties may need to move quickly to evaluate workflows, private-provider registration processes, notification procedures, fee schedules, and intake requirements.
 GovWell works with building departments and local governments in more than 35 states and has seen how similar permitting reforms affect operations on the ground — and what it takes to get ahead of them.
 Tara Dyess, Planning Assistant in Clewiston, Florida, put it simply when she said: GovWell is “a game changer for our departments and our community."

 If your department is still working through what HB 803 means for your existing processes, set up a time to talk with our team.